publiccodenet/about/activities/tool-management/streamyard.md

 ## Streamyard Management

-Account management and billing is the responsibility of the operations coordinator.
-Access to the platform by new employees can be facilitated by the operations coordinator as well.
+Account management and billing is the responsibility of the Operations coordinator.
+Access to the platform by new employees can be facilitated by the Operations coordinator as well.

 ## Streamyard's Privacy policy